Advertiser Disclosure

 Aer Lingus A321neo Business Class.
 Image Credit: Aer Lingus

-The best way to book these flights is to redeem Alaska Airlines miles.
 However, earning Alaska miles can be tough due to the program’s relative lack of transfer partners.
-If you have Bilt Rewards points, you can transfer them to Alaska Airlines at a 1:1 ratio.
+If you have Bilt Rewards points, you can transfer them instantly to Alaska Mileage Plan at a 1:1 ratio.

 Hot Tip: